MSCDataScience/Developing_Data_Products/README.md

 # Developing_Data_Products
-Module 9 of Data Science Certification Course
+Module 9 of Data Science Certification Course.
+Application to choose the right car for your trip!
+This app helps you to choose a car for a trip, using the mtcars dataset from [R].

 The Peer Assessment module consist of the following: